keijiro/Rcam2/README.md

 1. Build and run the RcamController project on the iPad device.
 1. Play the RcamVisualizer project on the desktop system.
+1. Select a controller from the dropdown list.
+You can hide the UI by clicking an empty area of the screen.